paddyinpdx/redpanda-ais-demo/README.md

 ## Create K3S Cluster

-The script you will run is adapted https://github.com/tomowatt/k3s-multipass-bootstrap.
+The script you will run is adapted from https://github.com/tomowatt/k3s-multipass-bootstrap.
 This will overwrite ~/.kube/config, so either back it up if you need to, or consult the k3sup docs for how to merge the new config with the existing one.

 The script requires that you have a public and private SSH key pair.
 If you don't have one, Google how to create one.